DonZalmrol/Loxone-Clack-Reader-V4/README.md

 ## 🏗️ AQMOS BM-120 Recommended Settings

-The **AQMOS BM-120** is an ECOSOFT LESS cabinet softener with a Clack WS PI (disc) valve.
+The **AQMOS BM-120** is an ECOSOFT LESS cabinet softener with a Clack WS1 valve.
 These are recommended starting values — **measure min/max distance with a ruler on your actual installation**.

 | Setting | Recommended Value | Notes |
 |---------|-------------------|-------|